Silver Sprocket: Overview

 Silver Sprocket is an anti-professional art crew, comic and zine publisher, record label, and "all-around raging dumpster fire."
-Ehrlich told The Comics Journal that the community-based model of the company is founded in anarchist politics: "It’s very shaped by anarchist world views and specifically the Bay Area punk rock scene which was a very hippieish community of mutual aid and helping each other out and not waiting for permission from some corporation to exist."
+Ehrlich told The Comics Journal that the community-based model of the company is founded in anarchist politics: "It's very shaped by anarchist world views and specifically the Bay Area punk rock scene which was a very hippieish community of mutual aid and helping each other out and not waiting for permission from some corporation to exist."
 Comics critics have noted the publisher's high production values differentiates Silver Sprocket from other zine publishers.
 "Its political values may be DIY and anti-establishment, but its attention to production values and design sets it apart from traditional, home-made zines."
 Silver Sprocket is known for publishing comics about punk culture, mental illness, queer lives, and people of color.

-Silver Sprocket opened their first retail location in December 2017 at 1685 Haight St, San Francisco.
+Silver Sprocket opened their first retail location in December 2017 at 1685 Haight Street, San Francisco.
 In 2021, Ari Yarwood was hired as Silver Sprocket's first managing editor.

 In early 2025, financial burdens became unmanagable, leading to the somewhat sudden layoff of three employees as well as friction on social media.